 3) They can be used to effectively teach syllabication.

 Many children experience a plateau with reading in third or fourth grade.
 Up until that point, they have been able to get by with memorization and guessing strategies.
 By third or fourth grade, more advanced work attack skills are needed.
 Multi-syllabic words require decoding many small "word parts" and putting them together.
 These word parts are like nonsense words (

 Here a few ideas to make effective use of nonsense words in your phonics curriculum:

 - Make sure that nonsense words are clearly identified as words that are not real.
 For example, Reading Horizons methodology uses an asterisk to mark each nonsense word.

-- Use nonsense words responsibly.
+- Use these words responsibly.
 The majority of words used in phonics instruction should be real words.
-In fact, if you are teaching ELL students it is recommended that you use nonsense words only when you feel certain that they can distinguish them from real words.
+In fact, if you are teaching ELL students it is recommended that you use pretend words only when you feel certain that they can distinguish them from real words.

-- Not so great at creating nonsense words with more than one syllable?
-Here is one resource for generating multisyllabic nonsense words.
+- Not so great at creating pretend words with more than one syllable?
+Here is one resource for generating multisyllabic examples.